valkey-io/valkey-doc/docs/reference/modules/_index.md

 have collisions.

-Note that if different modules have colliding commands, they'll not be able to work in Redis at the same time, since the function `RedisModule_CreateCommand` will fail in one of the modules, so the module loading will abort returning an error condition.
+Note that if different modules have colliding commands, they'll not be able to work in Valkey at the same time, since the function `RedisModule_CreateCommand` will fail in one of the modules, so the module loading will abort returning an error condition.